akanainc/automation/com.akana.ps.automation/README.md

 ```

 ### Container Property Files
-A uniquely named container file should be provided for every container that needs to be built and configured for a specific environment.
-So, if a PM and ND nodes are needed an a single host, it would be required for 2 uniquely named container property files.
+A uniquely named container file should be provided for every container that needs to be built and configured for a
+specific environment.
+So, if a PM and ND nodes are needed an a single host, it would be required for 2 uniquely named
+container property files.

 For a secured container, include the secured flag as true.
-If custom certificates are needed, provide 2 different custom keystores.
+If custom certificates are needed, provide 2 different
+custom keystores.
 The first keystore would be used for the container that is being built.
-The trusted keystore will be used to add a certificate to the cacert file for any containers that this container needs to interact with.
-At the same time, the `com.soa.security` category will be appropriately updated and the crl flag will be set to false in the `com.soa.crl` category.
+The trusted keystore will
+be used for any certificates that would need to be trusted.
+At the same time, the `com.soa.security` category will be
+appropriately updated and the crl flag will be set to false in the `com.soa.crl` category.

 Only container required fields are needed in a properties file.
 The automation allows property fields to be omitted.
 The following lists what is required based off of the container type:

 + All Containers
     * Common Properties section
     * Features section
+    	- Features that are set to true
     * Plugin section
+    	- Plugins that are set to true
     * Tool section
+    	- Tools that are set to true
     * Configuration Files section (specific properties depends on container type)
         - database.configure
         - proxy.filename